ethdebug/solidity-data-representation/src/types.md

 Internal functions use one of multiple representations depending on compilation settings and context.
 For contracts compiled with `viaIR`, the representation consists of an abstract numeric index.
-Predicting these indices is currently a bit difficult.
-However, valid functions will get nonzero indices; index zero is reserved for the designated invalid function (see below).
+As of Solidity 0.8.20, the function indices for a given contract can be found in the `internalFunctionIDs` field of the `ContractDefinition` node for that contract in the AST; however, in earlier versions determining these indices may be difficult.
+Note that valid functions get nonzero indices; index zero is reserved for the designated invalid function (see below).

 For contracts not compiled with `viaIR`, the bottom 4 bytes of an internal function are represented by the code address (in bytes from the beginning of code) of the